-We need connection manager to establish the connection between SSIS package and source, and package and destination.
+We need a connection manager to establish the connection between the SSIS package and source, and package and destination.
 I suggest you to refer Introduction to Connection Managers article to understand them.

 Use Precedence Constraints to control the tasks flow.
-For example, you can write qualified expressions that has to meet before executing any task.
+For example, you can write qualified expressions that have to meet before executing any task.

 Data Flow tab is a combination of Sources, Transformations, and Destinations.
 By default, you cannot work in the Data Flow tab.
-Therefore, before you start working on the data Flow tab, you have to add data Flow Task in the Control Flow tab.
+Therefore, before you start working on the Data Flow tab, you have to add the data Flow Task in the Control Flow tab.

-If you do not know the basic steps involved in connecting with Source, or Destination then you can use Source Assistance, and Destination Assistance.
-These two provide a nice and easy Wizard.
-By using this wizard, you can establish connection with Source and Destination.
+If you do not know the necessary steps involved in connecting with Source or Destination, you can use Source Assistance and Destination Assistance.
+These two provide a detailed and easy Wizard.
+By using this wizard, you can establish a connection with Source and Destination.

-Source is the place from where you want to extract data.
-SSIS package supports wide variety of sources such as Excel Files, Flat Files, XML Files, Relational databases
+A source is a place where you want to extract data.
+SSIS package supports a wide variety of sources such as Excel Files, Flat Files, XML Files, Relational databases

-List of transformations that are available under this section are used to transform (slice and dice) data as per your requirement.
-For example, you can Pivot Data, Merge 2 tables, Sort tables etc
+A list of transformations available under this section is used to transform (slice and dice) data as per your requirement.
+For example, you can Pivot Data, Merge two tables, Sort tables, etc. within your package

-Destination is the place where we load the final data (after transformation).
-SSIS package supports wide variety of destinations such as Relational databases, OLE DB, ODBC destinations, Excel Destination, Flat Files Destination, XML Destination, etc.
+A destination is a place where we load the final data (after transformation).
+SSIS package supports a wide variety of destinations such as Relational databases, OLE DB, ODBC destinations, Excel Destination, Flat Files Destination, XML Destination, etc.

-Parameters helps you to modify the package without modifying the entire package and replotting it.
-There are two types of parameters in SSIS and they are Project Parameters, and Package Parameters.
-I suggest you to refer SSIS Parameters article to understand the process of creation of parameters.
+SSIS Package Parameters help you to modify the package without changing the entire package and replotting it.
+There are two types of parameters in SSIS, and they are Project Parameters and Package Parameters.
+I suggest you to refer SSIS Parameters article to understand the creation of parameters.

-This tab is useful to handle the raised events in the run-time.
-For example, if you want the package to send an email to manger after the package executed then you can create a script task for the onPostExecute event.
-I suggest you to refer Event Handlers in SSIS article to understand the process of configuring events.
+This tab is useful for managing the raised events in the run-time.
+For example, if you want the package to send an email to a manager after the package executed, then create a script task for the onPostExecute event.
+I suggest you refer to Event Handlers in the SSIS to understand the process of configuring events.